 Working papers

-Does gender diversity benefit students?
-I answer this question with a field experiment in which 2,580 university students are randomly assigned to 645 study groups.
-The results show that group gender diversity significantly improves course performance: Being assigned to a gender-balanced group instead of a homogeneous one raises final grades by 0.14 standard deviations.
-Exploring the mechanisms, I find that students in more-diverse groups report increased social interactions and improved well-being.
-Gender diversity also reinforces gendered roles in group learning: While women ask more questions, men explain more.
+Does greater gender diversity within peer groups benefit students?
+I investigate this question through a multi-year field experiment in which 3,060 university students are randomly assigned to 765 study groups.
+Group gender diversity significantly raises academic performance: Students in gender-balanced groups obtain grades 0.15 SD higher than those in homogeneous groups; they also report improved well-being.
+Mechanism analyses show that gender diversity reduces social friction and reinforces gender roles: While women ask more questions, men explain more.
+Unlike skill diversity, gender diversity also narrows performance variation within groups.
 My findings highlight the value of increasing gender diversity in higher education.

 (with Christine Exley, Raymond Fisman, Judd Kessler, Louis-Pierre Lepage, Corinne Low, Xiaomeng Li, Mattie Toma, and Basit Zafar)

-We analyze data from two universities that allowed students to replace a letter grade with “credit” on their transcript.
-At both schools, we observe a significant and substantial gender concealment gap: women are less likely than men to conceal grades, particularly grades that would harm their GPA.
-This gender concealment gap produces differential GPA gains from the policy with men benefiting nearly 50% more than women.
-Additional complementary data, including surveys and experiments with students and employers, suggest why women may conceal less: women may expect observers to have more negative inferences about their concealed grades.
+We analyze data from two universities that allowed students to replace letter grades with “credit” on their transcripts.
+We observe a significant and substantial gender concealment gap: women are significantly less likely than men to conceal grades that would harm their GPAs.
+This gap arises despite students’ knowledge of their exact letter grade before making concealment decisions.
+The gap is large and consistent across levels of student performance, student traits, and features of courses.
+It creates an important, and likely unintended, inequity: GPA gains from the grade-optional policy benefit men nearly 50% more than women.

 Disconnecting Women: Gender Disparities in the Impact of Online Instruction